xrcyz/Knowledge-Base/README.md

 **What is reinforcement learning?**

-Reinforcement learning is a class of methods (such as Q-learning) that iteratively sample the environment for a graph of states with inter-state action weights.
+> Reinforcement learning is defined not by characterizing learning methods, but by characterizing a learning problem. [[source]](http://incompleteideas.net/book/first/ebook/node7.html)

+Reinforcement learning is generally characterised by having a set of states, actions, goals, and agents that have partial or full observability of the world state.

 Action selection is controlled by the `ϵ` "greedy" parameter, which controls the chance of random exploration vs. exploitation.